 - Once you choose your investments from the menu of options, it’s easy to think you’re done (or want to be).
 But over time, you should be re-assessing your asset allocation (e.g., what percent is in equity and what is in fixed income) and rebalancing your assets accordingly.

 - When you change jobs or retire, you may want to roll over your 401(k) to your new job’s plan or to an IRA.
 Doing this can be tricky, particularly if your account is large.
-But a financial advisor can help – and we can help you find one in your area with our free matching tool.
-After you answer a few simple questions, you’ll be connected with up to three suitable advisors.
+But a financial advisor can help.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/R.M.
 Nunes, ©iStock.com/DNY59, ©iStock.com/swissmediavision